kaltura/kaltura-api-workshop/README.md

 Assuming a user does not exist for the give email address, this call creates a new Kaltura User record.
 It requires the name and email address inputted at login.
 > Hint: if you're not sure about the correct syntax, be sure to populate the desired fields while in the console, and copy paste the sample code.

+ in our workshop we create a playlist for a given user per session (not per user). we then use the ssesion to store the playlist id and use the same one for all questions. but once the user complete answering all questions, if he will get back to questions route we will re-create a new playlist. you wrote that we retrieve the playlist for existing user but it actually per session....

 ### Task 3
 #### Create Playlist

-A playlist is created with the user's name after login.
-For an existing user, the playlist is retrieved.
-Because the playlist is created using the user KS, that playlist is registered under that email address, making it easier to find later.
+A playlist is created for the given user, per session, after login, using the user's name.
+The session is used to store the playlistId so that the same playlist is retrieved for following questions and used for all recordings *in that session.* However, given a new session, a new playlist will be created.
+This session is created with the user KS (which contains the user email address), making it easier to find later.

 ### Task 4.1
 #### Get playlist